Frequently Asked Questions

 Which is stronger?
 Capsules or Granules?

 I am so glad you asked.
 We have a page here just for that very question.
+The herbs in the capsules are the granules we put in the capsules.

 Can these herbs be used with animals?